Each post edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 How Long Does It Take To Buy a House?

-From the active home-buying stage, buyers can find and purchase a home in as little as 15 weeks, and up to eight months.
-Many people start the passive home buying stage years in advance.
-Passive home buying is different for everyone, so we won’t count that in our official timeline.
+Buyers can find and purchase a home in as little as 15 weeks, and up to eight months.

 After you submit an offer and are under contract, it takes an average of 49 days to close and get your keys.
 With these estimates, you can move into a new home in four months or less.